Wolfereign/crond/README.md

 ## Crond
 Image is designed to run crontabs as root.
 This means that your cron tab file needs to be placed in specific locations

-crontab file (root, contains run-parts schedules):
+crontab file locations:
-  * /etc/crontabs/root
+  * /etc/crontabs/root    (User: root, contains run-parts schedules)
+  * /etc/cron.d/          (put in custom crontab files here)

 run-parts files:
   * /etc/periodic/15min/